The Lymphology of Lymphacising

 The second system is the venous system which carries the de-oxygenated (dark) blood back to the heart to process cellular wastes and gases, where the lungs take away gaseous wastes allowing the next breath to receive another charge of oxygen, hydrogen and elements from the heart: to once again supply the cells needs.
 If the waste produced by the cells were returned to the blood, or not processed enough, we would suffer from toxemia, which is poisoning of the blood.
 Therefore the body has to have a return system, much like the white blood system, that removes the cellular waste and gases from our body.

-This system is known as the venous system, where the de-oxygenated blood is pumped back to the lungs via the heart, where gases (Co2,etc) and acids (lactic & uric etc) are removed, and a new lot of oxygen is received from the lungs and nutrients are pumped by the heart plasma.
-This system extends to every cell and drains away the cellular wastes.
+This is known as the venous system, where the de-oxygenated blood is pumped back to the lungs via the heart, where gases (Co2,etc) and acids (lactic & uric etc) are removed, and a new lot of oxygen is received from the lungs and nutrients are pumped by the heart plasma.
+It extends to every cell and drains away the cellular wastes.
 It is returned to the blood system, after purification via the kidneys and liver.
 Purified blood is then returned to the circulatory system to continue the never ending process.

 3. Spinal Fluid

 The third system is the cerebral spinal fluid system.
-This slow moving system travels through all the cranium plates, the spine and sacrum and extends to all joints in the body.
+This slow moving fluid travels through all the cranium plates, the spine and sacrum and extends to all joints in the body.
 It takes wastes and toxins from the central nervous system, brought down the spine to the sacral pump, which also pumps up nutrients needed for the central nervous and cranial muscle systems.

 Effective cleansing is accelerated with the Hip Aligning and Step Breath done in the XenPod program.
 Each small breath is synchronised with the bottom of each bounce.
 Maximum chest expansion and spine flexion assures the sacrum will attain maximum range of motion for the cerebral spinal fluid to speed-up the central nervous system's huge responsibility: to regenerate the self-healing organism called a human body.

-4. White Blood Flow
+4. Lymph ~ The White Blood Flow